dmltdev/algo-patterns/readme.md

 The repository contains tested implementations of common data structures and algorithms.

-Implemented with TypeScript, Python, and Golang.
+Implemented with TypeScript, Python, Golang, and C++.

 ## Testing